moshoodabdullahi/fcc-ferris-wheel/README.md

-# FCC-FERRIS-WHEEL
+# FCC FERRIS WHEEL

-> A basic HTML and CSS element to demostrate styling.
+> A ferris wheel webpage using animate elements, transform and speed.

 ![screenshot](./_C__projects_fcc_fcc-ferris-wheel_index.html.png)

-Additional description about the project and its features.
+# This PR adds a ferris wheel webpage using animate elements, transform and speed.

 ## Built With

 - HTML5 elements
-  - `div`.
+  - Block-level elements such as `div`.
 - CSS properties
+  - CSS Positioning `absolute`,
+  - CSS transform such as `rotate`,
   - CSS Variables for reusable CSS values,
+  - CSS speed adjust such as `infinite`, `10s`, and so on,
+  - CSS animate such as `cabins`, `ease-in-out`, and so on,
-  - CSS Media Query for page responsiveness using `@keyframes` rule,
+  - CSS Background for page aesthetic using `background-color`,
-  - CSS Positioning `rotate`,
-  - CSS Background for page aesthetic using `background-color`.
+  - CSS key frames for specifying animation code using `@keyframes` rule.
 - Linters
   - [Prettier](https://prettier.io/),
   - [Stylelint](https://stylelint.io/).